davidhu3141/OpenzFunction/README.md

 This surface is a defined by a cubic polynomial z = x^3/6 + ... + y^3/6.

-I photoshoped the picture (*the darker part of the model isn't real*) since I only make half of the model.
+I photoshoped the picture (*the darker part of the model isn't real*) since I only made half of the model.
 Finishing the whole model would take too much time.